 Over time, the term evolved to describe a darker shade of red, often associated with the color of ripe chestnuts or the robust hue of red clay soil.
 Maroon has historical significance as it was a color used to denote the clothing of certain social or religious groups, such as the robes of Roman Catholic cardinals.

-Characteristics of Burgundy vs Maroon
+Characteristics of Burgundy and Maroon

 Burgundy Color